It Was Always Me

-It Was Always Me (Siempre Fui Yo) is a Colombian mystery-drama streaming television series, which is produced by The Mediapro Studio for The Walt Disney Company.
-In Spain and Latin America (except Brazil), the series was released on Disney+ on June 15, 2022.
+It Was Always Me (Siempre Fui Yo) is a Colombian mystery-drama television series, which is produced by The Mediapro Studio for The Walt Disney Company.
+In Spain and Latin America, the series was released on Disney+ on 15 June 2022.

-The series has been renewed for a second season, which is scheduled for release in 2023.
+The series has been renewed for a second season, which was released on 17 January 2024.

 Plot

 Season 1

 In Mexico, the life of journalism student Lupe changes abruptly when she learns that her father, known as "El Faraón" ("The Pharaoh"), has died.
 In his native Colombia, he had been considered a music legend.
 As a result, Lupe decides to leave her native Mexico to attend her father's funeral in the Colombian city of Cartagena.
 Upon her arrival in Colombia, Lupe meets a mysterious young man named Noah, who turns out to have been her late father's assistant.
 Lupe decides to stay when she begins to suspect that her father's death was not an accident after all.
 She enters a music competition to investigate her late father's entourage for more information and clues about his mysterious death.
 In the process, Lupe must face her greatest fear: singing in public.
 Together with Noah, Lupe embarks on a musical adventure full of danger, mystery, intrigue, and romance.
 Lupe can't trust anyone, however, not even Noah, and after a long road with many false turns, she discovers the truth hidden in the heart of Colombia's Caribbean region.